-- Schedule "online" backups to coordinate with your existing backup processes.
-No need to take the system down to take a data snapshot. - Create users in PaperCut NG automatically and as part of your existing user creation scripts. - Automatically import/sync list of accounts from a file, 3rd party system or existing directory structure.
-(Great for Engineering and Architecture firms)
+- 1. Schedule "online" backups to coordinate with your existing backup processes.
+No need to take the system down to take a data snapshot. - 2.
+Create users in PaperCut NG automatically and as part of your exist user creation scripts. - 3.
+Automatically import/sync list of accounts from a file, 3rd party system or existing directory structure.
+(Great for Engineering and Architecture firms) - 4.
+Automatically schedule user/group synchronization with Active Directory or another environment.
+Have full control of how and when synchronization takes place.